Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/GettingStarted.md

 ## Dependencies

-Here are the dependencies (in addition to NodeJS 10+) that are required depending on the mode that you run the wizard in:
+Here are the dependencies (in addition to Nodejs 10+) that are required depending on the mode that you run the wizard in:

 Bash:

-- Java (when running Tessera and/or Cakeshop)
+- Java (when running Tessera or Cakeshop)

 Docker Compose: